 May 2022 - Thomas Marsh (former rotation student) accepted to Markey Special Emphasis Pathway

 January 2022 - Our findings of persistently increased inflammation in inactive juvenile dermatomyositis patients were published

 A primary research focis of the lab hidradenitis suppurativa (HS), a chronic skin disease.
 The first outbreaks are usually during early adulthood, and result in the formation of multiple abscesses in apocrine gland-rich skin folds.
 This includes under the arms, beneath the breasts, and in the groin.
 The molecular etiology is not well understood despite a population prevalence of 1%.
-We collaborate with Drs.
-Peter Nagele, Milan Anadkat, and John Kirby for patient recruitment and clinical research.

 If you are a student that wants to rotate in the lab, please contact Eli directly.

 We have no salary funded staff positions open at this time.